ArduPilot/ardupilot_wiki/common/source/docs/common-zed.rst

 [copywiki destination="copter,rover"]

-This article explains how a `ZED stereo camera <https://www.stereolabs.com>`__ can be used with `OpenKai <https://github.com/yankailab/OpenKAI>`__ as a substitude for a GPS allowing position control modes like Loiter, PosHold, RTL, Auto.
+This article explains how a `ZED stereo camera <https://www.stereolabs.com>`__ can be used with `OpenKai <https://github.com/yankailab/OpenKAI>`__ as a substitute for a GPS allowing position control modes like Loiter, PosHold, RTL, Auto.

 .. note::